-Provides a reference point for appropriate, sound clinical and professional advice which affects the work processes, services, and client care of the multidisciplinary team in a defined practice area.
-Provides direct clinical care in a defined practice area for client group with diverse and/or complex care requirements.
-Provides sound professional advice critical in dealing with significant issues related to assessment, planning, review, evaluation and coordination of client care in a defined practice area.
+Demonstrates a high level of proficiency and specialised skillset in practice area and domain.
+Operates with substantial autonomy in providing services within the defined practice area.
+Accountable for providing sound professional advice critical in dealing with significant issues related to assessment, planning, review, evaluation, and coordination of comprehensive client care and/or programs within the defined practice area.

-Nurse Practitioner.
+Nurse Consultant or Midwife Consultant or Nurse Practitioner.